Ageism: Employment

 In the UK, age discrimination against older people has been prohibited in employment since 2006.
 Further refinements to anti-discrimination laws occurred in 2010.

 Age discrimination in hiring has been shown to exist in the United States.
 The Equal Employment Opportunity Commission's first complainants were female flight attendants complaining of (among other matters) age discrimination.
 In 1968, the EEOC declared age restrictions on flight attendants' employment to be illegal sex discrimination under Title VII of the Civil Rights Act of 1964.
 However, Joanna Lahey, professor at The Bush School of Government and Public Service at Texas A&M, found recently that firms are more than 40% more likely to interview a young adult job applicant than an older job applicant.
-To fulfill job postings with youthful staff, companies turn to recruitment companies to meet their needs.
-Many sources place blame on recruitment practices as it is the one way that age discrimination can go incognito at the hands of others.
+To fulfil job postings with youthful staff, companies turn to recruitment companies to meet their needs.
+Many sources place blame on recruitment practices as it is one way that age discrimination can go incognito at the hands of others.
 Sofica (2012) states "A study run in Washington in 1999 shows that 84% of the recruitment agencies are discriminating compared to only 29% of the companies that do their own."
 Dobson states that according to Weisbeck's (2017) research, "People have a natural bias to hire people like themselves" (p.
 3).
-Lahey (2008) also stated within her research "Since it is more difficult for workers to determine why the failed to receive an interview than it is for workers to determine why they have been fired, firms that wish to retain only a certain type of worker without being sued would prefer to discriminate in the hiring state rather than at any point of the employment process" (p.
+Lahey (2008) also stated within her research "Since it is more difficult for workers to determine why they failed to receive an interview than it is for workers to determine why they have been fired, firms that wish to retain only a certain type of worker without being sued would prefer to discriminate in the hiring state rather than at any point of the employment process" (p.
 31).
 All states in the US prohibit youth under 14 from working with a handful of exceptions and prohibit youth under 18 from working in hazardous occupations.
-They are also paid a lower minimum wage and not allowed to work full-time.
+They are also paid a lower minimum wage and are not allowed to work full-time.